KeyCorp Weighs in on Continental Resources, Inc.’s Q1 2022 Earnings (NYSE:CLR)

-A number of other brokerages have also weighed in on CLR.
-TD Securities lifted their price target on shares of Continental Resources from $50.00 to $61.00 and gave the company a “hold” rating in a research note on Tuesday, February 15th.
-Susquehanna Bancshares lifted their price target on shares of Continental Resources from $61.00 to $66.00 in a research note on Monday.
-StockNews.com raised shares of Continental Resources from a “hold” rating to a “buy” rating in a research note on Friday, April 22nd.
-Morgan Stanley lifted their price target on shares of Continental Resources from $53.00 to $70.00 and gave the company an “underweight” rating in a research note on Friday, April 22nd.
-Finally, Susquehanna lifted their price target on shares of Continental Resources from $61.00 to $66.00 in a research note on Monday.
-Two investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and nine have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average price target of $62.62.
+Several other equities research analysts also recently commented on the company.
+Morgan Stanley lifted their price objective on Continental Resources from $53.00 to $70.00 and gave the stock an “underweight” rating in a report on Friday, April 22nd.
+Barclays lifted their price objective on Continental Resources from $64.00 to $67.00 and gave the stock an “underweight” rating in a report on Tuesday, April 19th.
+Susquehanna lifted their price objective on Continental Resources from $61.00 to $66.00 in a report on Monday.
+Royal Bank of Canada upgraded Continental Resources from a “sector perform” rating to an “outperform” rating and set a $70.00 price objective for the company in a report on Monday, February 7th.
+Finally, Citigroup raised their target price on Continental Resources from $54.00 to $60.00 in a research report on Thursday, January 20th.
+Two analysts have rated the stock with a sell rating, nine have issued a hold rating and nine have given a buy rating to the company’s stock.
+According to data from MarketBeat, Continental Resources presently has a consensus rating of “Hold” and a consensus target price of $62.62.

-Continental Resources (NYSE:CLR – Get Rating) last issued its quarterly earnings data on Monday, February 14th.
-The oil and natural gas company reported $1.79 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.73 by $0.06.
-The firm had revenue of $1.93 billion during the quarter, compared to analysts’ expectations of $1.71 billion.
-Continental Resources had a net margin of 29.04% and a return on equity of 23.67%.
-The business’s revenue for the quarter was up 130.0% on a year-over-year basis.
-During the same quarter in the previous year, the company earned ($0.23) earnings per share.
+Continental Resources (NYSE:CLR – Get Rating) last released its quarterly earnings data on Monday, February 14th.
+The oil and natural gas company reported $1.79 EPS for the quarter, topping the consensus estimate of $1.73 by $0.06.
+Continental Resources had a return on equity of 23.67% and a net margin of 29.04%.
+The company had revenue of $1.93 billion during the quarter, compared to the consensus estimate of $1.71 billion.
+During the same period last year, the company earned ($0.23) EPS.
+Continental Resources’s revenue for the quarter was up 130.0% on a year-over-year basis.

 The firm also recently declared a quarterly dividend, which will be paid on Monday, May 23rd.
-Investors of record on Monday, May 9th will be paid a $0.28 dividend.
-This is an increase from Continental Resources’s previous quarterly dividend of $0.23.
-This represents a $1.12 annualized dividend and a dividend yield of 2.00%.
-Continental Resources’s dividend payout ratio is 20.18%.
+Investors of record on Monday, May 9th will be issued a $0.28 dividend.
+This is a boost from Continental Resources’s previous quarterly dividend of $0.23.
+This represents a $1.12 dividend on an annualized basis and a yield of 2.00%.
+Continental Resources’s payout ratio is currently 20.18%.

-In other Continental Resources news, President Jack H. Stark sold 50,000 shares of the stock in a transaction dated Friday, March 4th.
-The shares were sold at an average price of $60.13, for a total transaction of $3,006,500.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, President Jack H. Stark sold 25,000 shares of the stock in a transaction dated Friday, March 25th.
-The stock was sold at an average price of $64.23, for a total transaction of $1,605,750.00.
+In related news, President Jack H. Stark sold 25,000 shares of the business’s stock in a transaction that occurred on Friday, March 25th.
+The stock was sold at an average price of $64.23, for a total value of $1,605,750.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, President Jack H. Stark sold 50,000 shares of the business’s stock in a transaction that occurred on Friday, March 4th.
+The stock was sold at an average price of $60.13, for a total value of $3,006,500.00.
 The disclosure for this sale can be found here.
-Insiders sold 100,000 shares of company stock worth $6,204,250 over the last 90 days.
-79.60% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders sold 100,000 shares of company stock worth $6,204,250.
+79.60% of the stock is owned by insiders.

-Hedge funds have recently bought and sold shares of the company.
-First Horizon Advisors Inc. bought a new position in shares of Continental Resources in the third quarter worth about $27,000.
-Farmers & Merchants Investments Inc. bought a new position in shares of Continental Resources in the fourth quarter worth about $29,000.
-Logan Capital Management Inc. lifted its holdings in shares of Continental Resources by 90.0% in the third quarter.
-Logan Capital Management Inc. now owns 950 shares of the oil and natural gas company’s stock worth $44,000 after acquiring an additional 450 shares during the last quarter.
-Bellwether Advisors LLC bought a new position in shares of Continental Resources in the fourth quarter worth about $44,000.
-Finally, NuWave Investment Management LLC bought a new position in shares of Continental Resources in the fourth quarter worth about $50,000.
-13.41% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Callahan Advisors LLC bought a new stake in Continental Resources in the 1st quarter worth approximately $248,000.
+Comerica Bank bought a new stake in Continental Resources in the 1st quarter worth approximately $213,000.
+Greenleaf Trust bought a new stake in Continental Resources in the 1st quarter worth approximately $259,000.
+Exchange Traded Concepts LLC bought a new stake in Continental Resources in the 1st quarter worth approximately $106,000.
+Finally, United Capital Management of KS Inc. bought a new stake in Continental Resources in the 1st quarter worth approximately $1,026,000.
+13.41% of the stock is currently owned by institutional investors.

 Continental Resources, Inc explores for, develops, produces, and manages crude oil, natural gas, and related products primarily in the north, south, and east regions of the United States.
 The company sells its crude oil and natural gas production to energy marketing companies, crude oil refining companies, and natural gas gathering and processing companies.